adithya-ananth/Pytorch/README.md

-Basic functions of Pytorch library
+Basic functions of PyTorch library